 - common Two common networks exist.
 Clients connecting with a private address are preferentially redirected to a server's private address but may be redirected to a server's public address if need be.
 However, clients connecting with a public address can only be redirected to a server's public address.
 All servers must have at least a public address.
 If the machine is dual-homed you must specify the interfaces you are using. - local Two cross-routable networks exist.
 Clients connecting with a private address are preferentially redirected to a server's private address but may be redirected to a server's public address if need be.
-Clients connecting with a public address are preferentially redirected to a server's public address but may be redirected to a server's private address if need be.
-This is the default mode of operation in order to be compatible with previous releases.
+Clients connecting with a public address are preferentially redirected to a server's public address but may be redirected to a server's public address but may be redirected to a server's public address but may be redirected to a server's public address.
 If the machine is dual-homed it is advisable to specify the interfaces you are using for predictable access.